evifree/OpenCB/README.md

 <b><big>Chess Reader</big></b>

 FreeCB is an interactive reader of chess books.
 Play through the lines in the book, or try your own, it's like having a chess board and a chess book in the palm of your hand.

-The project was started by Ted Wong (tedwong@smallchess.com) and is currently being used by ForwardChess (http://www.forwardchess.com).
+The project is currently being used by various publishers on the market.

 <b><big>Files</big></b>